zdu-strong/technical-backup/dioxus/README.md

 The page will reload if you make edits.<br/>
 You will also see any lint errors in the console.<br/>

+### ` dx build --release --platform=web`

+Builds the app for production to the `target/dx/rust-app/release/web/public` folder.<br/>
+It correctly bundles React in production mode and optimizes the build for the best performance.<br/>

+The build is minified and the filenames include the hashes.<br/>
+Your app is ready to be deployed!<br/>

 ### `cargo update`

 Check that a new version of the dependency is available<br/>